arkime/arkimeweb/_wiki/rulesformat.md

 * `_dontSaveSPI: 1`                 - Don't save SPI data for session, either 0 or 1
 * `_maxPacketsToSave: 20`           - Try to save at most 20 packets, max value is 65535.
 Arkime will sometimes save more packets if it couldn't determine to stop saving packets until later.
 * `_minPacketsBeforeSavingSPI: 33`  - Don't save SPI data unless 33 many packets have been sent/received, max value is 255
 * `_dropByDst: 5`                   - (Since 1.5) drop all traffic to dst ip:port for 5 minutes.
 This is good for dropping traffic that is going to the cloud and has shifting ips.
 * `_dropBySrc: 10`                  - (Since 1.5) drop all traffic from src ip:port for 10 minutes.
 You probably almost never want to use this.
 * `_dontCheckYara: 1`               - (Since 1.6) don't check yara for remaining packets of session, either 0 or 1
+* `_closeNow: 1`                    - (Since 5.4.1) mark the session to be closed now

 **The following example would not save syn scans, it requires all 3 fields to be set**